tony-aw/broadcast/README.md

 #> [4,]   14   28   42   56   70
 ```

+… but this becomes an issue when `x` and/or `y` become very large, as
-… but this involves replicating/copying `y` several times, which costs
+the above operation involves replicating/copying `y` several times -
-memory, reduces speed, and the code is not easily scalable for arrays
+which costs memory, reduces speed, and the code is not easily scalable
-with different dimensions.
+for arrays with different dimensions.

 The ‘broadcast’ package performs “broadcasting”, which can do the above,
 but **faster**, **without unnecessary copies**, and scalable to arrays